yrguativa/performace-testing/README.md

 * [First Test ](./first-test.js)
 * [Stages](./stages.js) This test using VUs and stages, run test with 10 user in 10s.
 * [Smoke](/smoke.js) The smoke test is test with few users.
-* [Stress] (./stress.js) The stress test is test with maximum amount of users and requests.
+* [Stress](./stress.js) The stress test is test with maximum amount of users and requests.
 * [Spike](./spike.js) The spike test is a test that increases the number of users in a short time..
+* [Load](./load.js) The load test is a test that we have a high average number of users and spontaneous users increase.
+* [Soak](./soak.js) The soke test is a test that we have a low number of users but for a long time.